*Article first written in 2013, updated in 2022*

 The First Mongol Invasion of Japan – 1274 — The Second Mongol Invasion of Japan – 1281

-Both Japan and China have a long-intricate backstory, each with a unique and rich cultural history that spans thousands of years.
-Today, it seems like practically everything in the world is manufactured from one of these two economic powerhouses, but long before they began exporting anime, video games, and John Woo action movies, these two nations were all but isolated from the rest of civilization, and for the most part, each other.
-Well, that is until this one time…
+Japan and China have a long-intricate backstory, each with a unique and rich cultural history that spans thousands of years.
+Today, it seems like practically everything in the world is manufactured from one of these two economic powerhouses, but long before they began exporting anime, video games, Jackie Chan movies, and cheap knock-off products on Wish, these two nations were all but isolated from the rest of civilization, and for the most part, each other.
+Well, that is until that one time in 1274.

 You see, during the 1200’s these two nations were under the rule of some of history’s most badass military forces: The Mongol Warriors of China’s Yuan Dynasty and the elite warrior caste of feudal Japan: the Samurai!
 It was at the later half of the Thirteenth Century when these two legendary warriors finally came into conflict with one another.
-Regardless of the outcome, it was sure to be a spectacular showdown that would echo through the halls of their ancestors, like the taunts of opposing football teams echoing through the locker rooms.
+Regardless of the outcome, it was sure to be a spectacular showdown that would echo through the halls of their ancestors, like the taunts of opposing football teams echoing through the locker rooms, right?
+Well, not exactly.

 The Mongols Take China

-So the Mongols were this group of hardcore warriors who first came together with the sole purpose of conquering the world (or at least Asia).
-They were a rambunctious horde of horse-back riding, arrow-shooting, felons who were first brought together, under the united banner of the Mongolian tribes, by a larger-than-life butt-kicking fiend known as: Genghis…
+To start with, the Mongols were this group of hardcore warriors who first came together with the sole purpose of conquering the world (or at least Asia).
+They were a rambunctious horde of horse-back riding, arrow-shooting nomads who were first brought together, under the united banner of the Mongolian tribes, by a larger-than-life, butt-kicking fiend known as: Genghis Khan!

 Between siring an astronomical number of heirs, Genghis Khan (read all about him here) conquered practically everything in sight.
 Whole villages would bow down before him, just because they’d heard rumors of the unpleasant alternative.
 He was even quoted as saying, “I am the scourge of God.
 Had you not created Great Sins, God would not have sent a punishment like ME upon you!”
-Modesty was not exactly his strong-suite.
+Modesty was not exactly his strong-suit.
 With an army of one-hundred-thousand, Genghis Khan took on the world, and won.